vincentvbh/PolyMul_Without_PowerfulMul/code_kem/README.md

 bash ./hosttest_cmp_testvectors.sh
 ```

-Notice that `sh` results in syntax error since this invokes process substitution.
+Notice that `sh` results in a syntax error since this invokes process substitution.

 # I don't have a board with Cortex-M3, but I have a machine with Windows/macOS, what should I do?

 In theory, the above cross-compile-and-emulate should be doable while emulating a board with Cortex-M3.
 But we didn't succeed.
-We installed `qemu` and tried below
+We installed `qemu` and tried below.
 ```
 qemu-system-arm -cpu cortex-m3 -machine lm3s6965evb -nographic \
                 -semihosting-config enable=on,target=native \